-REF ACTION LEAD SUPPORT TIMEFRAME COST 1.1.1 Develop a community campaign to raise awareness of the region's climate risks, impacts and responses by 2022.
-City Department Environment Land Water & Planning Short Low 1.1.2 Develop and implement a collaborative community capacity-building program for climate action, leveraging the skills and experience available in the region by 2023.
-City Community Short Med 1.1.3 Partner with climate action mobilisers to help support community efforts to reduce emissions and adapt to climate impacts by 2022.
-City Community Short Med 1.1.4 Assess the region's capabilities and skills in climate action and develop a 'regional knowledge base' to help the community share locally available information and resources by 2023.
-City Community Short Low 1.1.5 Support community involvement in citizen science programs to collect climate-change-related data by 2022.
-City Short Low 1.1.6 Identify and work with members of the community who possess specialist technical skills and knowledge to strengthen decision making by 2022.
-City Short Low 1.1.7 Work in partnership with community groups, businesses and other organisations to promote and educate the community about sustainable practices by 2023.
-City Short Low 1.1.8 Continue to lead the implementation of the clever and creative vision and identify how the vision partner group will work with others to deliver municipality-wide emissions reduction.
-City Ongoing Low
+Ref Action Lead Support Cost 1.1.1 Develop an awareness campaign by 2023 that will provide a municipal-scale knowledge network for local climate risks, impacts and responses, and share appropriate information with the community about climate change.
+City DELWP Low 1.1.2 Develop and implement a collaborative community awareness program for climate action, leveraging the capacity available in the region by 2023.
+City Community Med 1.1.3 Partner with climate action mobilisers to help support community efforts to reduce emissions and adapt to climate impacts by 2022.
+City Community Med 1.1.4 Assess the region's capabilities and skills in climate action and develop a 'regional knowledge base' to help the community share locally available information and resources by 2023.
+City Community Low 1.1.5 Support community involvement in citizen science programs to collect climate-change-related data by 2022.
+City Low 1.1.6 Identify and work with members of the community who possess specialist technical skills and knowledge to strengthen decision making by 2022.
+City Low 1.1.7 Work in partnership with community groups, businesses and other organisations to promote and educate the community about sustainable practices by 2023.
+City Low 1.1.8 Continue to lead the implementation of the clever and creative vision and identify how the vision partner group will work with others to deliver municipality-wide emissions reduction.
+City Low

-Timeframe: Short (1-3 years), Med (4-6 years), Long 7+ years | Cost: Low (\$0-\$100,000), Med (\$100,000-\$500,000), High (500,000+)
+\ Low (0-100,000), Med (100,000-500,000) High (500,000+)